 Gift Guide for the Home Cook

 Please note – this gift guide contains affiliate links.
 If you purchase one of the affiliate items I will receive a small commission at no extra cost to you.
 For more information please see my Disclaimer page.
-Thank you!

 I love this mixer!
 While it’s quite expensive, heavy and takes up a bunch of space, this mixer is so much fun to use.
 As a result, I use it for most of my baking and I always feel like such a pro when I use it.
 I always use this mixer whenever I bake my favourite chocolate chip cookies.